 10. Section 9 amended and transitional provision

-(1) Section 9(1)(b) is amended by inserting after “24(1)” —

-“ or 24A(1) or (2) ”.

 (2) The Bail Act 1982 section 9(1)(b) as amended by subsection (1) applies to any consideration of a case for bail that occurs after the commencement of this section.

 11. Section 11 amended and transitional provision

-(1) Section 11(1)(e) is amended by inserting after “46,” —

-“ 50F, ”.

-(2) Section 11(2) and (3) are repealed and the following subsections are inserted instead —

-“

-(2) Where the accused is in custody in a lock-up, court custody centre or prison, the right conferred by subsection (1) is also subject to the person in charge of the lock-up, court custody centre or prison either —

-(a) signing a certificate under subsection (3); or

-(b) receiving notice that a certificate has been signed by another person under that subsection.

-(3) After an accused becomes entitled to be at liberty as provided in subsection (1), a person referred to in section 29 may sign a certificate to that effect in the prescribed form.

-(4) The person in charge of a lock-up, court custody centre or prison in which the accused is in custody shall release the accused from custody as soon as is practicable after —

-(a) the person in charge signs the certificate; or

-(b) if the certificate is signed by a person other than the person in charge, the person in charge receives notice as described in subsection (2)(b).

-”.

 (3) A certificate under the Bail Act 1982 section 11(2) as in force immediately before the commencement of this section that has not been fully acted upon is to be treated after that commencement as a certificate under the Bail Act 1982 section 11(3) as inserted by subsection (2).